 Wealth Management Advisory

-Fintech companies can now program their apps to utilize AI for providing users with personalized financial advice based on spending patterns and financial conditions.
-This allows financial institutions to offer services to a much higher number of users without incurring the additional cost for maintaining a larger workforce.
+FinTech companies can now program their banking apps to utilize AI for providing users with personalized financial advice based on spending patterns and financial conditions.
+This allows financial institutions to offer services to a much higher number of users without incurring the additional cost of maintaining a larger workforce.
 As a result, they can reduce service charges to a great extent.

 By the way...